Bus + Entrepreneur = Buspreneur!

 We will have the right at our sole discretion to determine whether an entrant is eligible for the competition and may disqualify at our sole discretion.

-We believe that monetary prizes distract teams away from the purpose of the competition - to build entrepreneurial skills of our riders and to form meaningful and lasting teams - thus there are strictly no monetary prizes on the StartupBus.
+We believe that monetary prizes distract teams away from the purpose of the competition - to build entrepreneurial skills of our participants and to form meaningful and lasting teams - thus there are strictly no monetary prizes on the StartupBus.

-(It also effectively repels all the greedy bounty hackers, who only goes to hackathons for the prizes and are detrimental to any founding team’s structure.)
+(It also effectively repels all the greedy bounty hackers, who goes to hackathons only for the prizes and are detrimental to any founding team’s structure.)

 Please let us know if you have any dietary restrictions or food allergy concerns.